RCTV.

 The Economics Were Structurally Broken

-At peak, Sora cost OpenAI an estimated $15 million per day to run.
-Lifetime in-app purchase revenue: $2.1 million.
+Sora cost OpenAI an estimated $15 million per day at peak to run.
+Total in-app purchase revenue over the Sora 2 app’s life: $2.1 million.
 Not per month.
 Not annualized.
 Total.

 The Retention Problem Is Worse